 Despite walking for hours in the sun I had not sighted the purported swimming holes at all.
 Frustrated at the non-materialisation of a way out, I eventually opted to head back in to where I began.
 As I moved in the direction of the Florabella Creek junction, I made an effort to scan the horizon on the north-east side of the creek to try to get a sighter of the upper track, from which I had unwisely strayed several hours before.
 If I could at least see the track, I thought that I might be able to figure out a way up to the top.
 The problem with this was that the canopy on the hillside was both very cluttered and very high, making it nigh on impossible to see the track from ground or creek level.

-It’s an intriguing omission on my part but all the time I was immersed in the impenetrable bushland, I was not concerned at the danger, potential or actual, that the park’s wild fauna might pose.
+It’s an intriguing omission on my part but all the time I was immersed in the impenetrable bushland, I can honestly say I was not concerned at the danger, potential or actual, that the park’s wild fauna might pose.
 Of course, I was aware that there would be snakes, spiders, leeches, ticks and other bush nasties around the place, but as my journey became more and more protracted, I became so fixated on getting out of the mess I had entangled myself in, that I didn’t really give any consideration to the presence of these other natural threats.

 It was about this point in time that I should have been acknowledging the folly of what I had done, going off-plan and hopelessly off-track.
 Instead, I kept telling myself that everything was OK (I was probably still deceiving myself that I was in control of my destiny).
 The unpalatable truth being that, as I have always done in unfamiliar surrounds, I was trying to mask a significant shortcoming for a bushwalker – that I am not great with directions, not so woefully deficient that I could not get a job as a Sydney taxi driver, but distinctly ordinary nonetheless.
 Here, in the homogeneous and concentrated landscape of overgrown bushes and tall trees, my internal compass was certainly not functioning in anything remotely resembling a stellar fashion.